Urban Schools Initiative

 With a tremendously successful year under our belts, we set out to expand the Urban Schools Initiative in our pilot city of Chicago, and gained new partners along the way.
 In 2008, Science Chicago funded the team memberships, materials and workshop fees for 17 Chicago Public Schools.
 The Chicagoland Chamber of Commerce Foundation provided a mentor matching program, allowing business members from the community to lend their expertise to CPS students and teachers throughout the year.
 Wright College again hosted the Regional Competition in April 2009, and The University of Illinois at Urbana-Champaign rolled out the red carpet for the top two middle and high school teams from each division, providing a two-day, expenses-paid trip from Chicago downstate for a VIP recruiting tour and berths at the Science Olympiad State Tournament.

 In the third year of the Urban Schools Initiative for CPS, 22 schools in grades 6-12 signed on to participate in the Science Olympiad program.
 The high school teams prepared for a full roster of 23 events, and the middle school teams stepped up to 18 events.
 In February, we hosted the second Build It Learn It Day at the University of Illinois at Chicago in the West Loop, where scientists from the Field Museum, the Cook County Department of Public Health, the US Forest Service, the Solar Electric Vehicle Company, Texas Instruments and the University of Illinois' Chemistry REACT program shepherded 200+ students through interactive stations designed to help them get ready for regional competition.
 With funding support from the Centers for Disease Control, Texas Instruments and The College Board's Young Epidemiology Scholars (YES) Competition, teachers were again treated to five intensive training workshops and received full sets of all Science Olympiad materials.
 After the Regional Tournament at Wright College in Chicago, three high school and two middle school teams traveled to the State Tournament as VIP guests of the University of Illinois at Urbana-Champaign, where they found success and brought home medals in more than 10 events.
+Now, in 2014, Science Olympiad has become an established program within the Chicago Public Schools structure, with more than 30 teams and nearly 1,000 students competing annually.

 Chicago Sun-Times Article about Crane Tech High School science teacher and Science Olympiad coach, Cody Thompson (PDF)